 Warm-up: “The main element of any United States policy toward the Soviet Union must be that of a long-term, patient but firm and vigilant containment of Russian expansive tendencies.”
 (George Kennan) Using the quote above create a definition for the U.S. policy of containment during the Cold War.

 Next I show students a short video — you may have noticed that I LOVE videos and use them extensively — that describes the Berlin Blockade and Airlift.
+It’s a quick 4 minute video.
 As they watch the class should be able to answer the question: What were the causes and effects of the Berlin Blockade?

 Day 4 – Korean and Vietnam Wars compared